Premam: Development

 Following the success of the bilingual thriller Neram (2013), writer-director Alphonse Puthren planned for a Hindi remake for this project.
 But he decided to remake another film Shutter in Hindi, with Prithviraj Sukumaran being cast as the lead, despite reports stating that Anil Kapoor and Abhay Deol as the leads were surfaced.
 However, Alphonse eventually shelved the project and decided to work on a fresh script instead.
 He announced that the film will be titled as Premam, and as the title suggests, the film is said to be a romantic-drama.
-The project was bankrolled by director-producer Anwar Rasheed under his banner Anwar Rasheed Entertainment and Nivin Pauly was announced playing the lead role, which was his second project with Puthren in the studio album Yuvvh and Neram.
+The project was bankrolled by director-producer Anwar Rasheed under his banner Anwar Rasheed Entertainment and Nivin Pauly was announced playing the lead role, which was his second project with Alphonse in the studio album Yuvvh and Neram.
 The scripting process began during the same month.
 Rajesh Murugeshan who has previously composed music for Alphonse's Neram was roped as the music composer.